jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ![Basic Spcht Code](./basic_spcht.png)

-This would do nothing, there might be a mapped *ID* per dataset, but as there is no actual data to create triples, nothing can be created.
+This would do nothing, there might be a mapped *ID* per dataset, but as there is no actual data to create triples, there nothing will be created.
 To achieve the two triples we discussed earlier `nodes` needs to contain actual content:

 ```json
 "node": [